knpuniversity/symfony/knpu/ep6-security/authorization-roles.md

 errors and 500 errors.
 It's easy to setup - so just check the docs.

-Access controls are *super* easy to use... but they're a bit inflexible, unless you love writing really complex, unreadable regular expressions.
+Access controls are *super* easy to use... but they're a bit inflexible, unless you *love* writing complex, unreadable regular expressions.
 Next, let's look at a more precise way to control access: in your controller.